 - Worst Month of Layoffs In Over a Year!

 An important consideration for those nearing retirement, particularly around age 60, is the potential impact of Required Minimum Distributions (RMDs) from 401(k) plans.
 Starting at age 72, retirees must begin taking RMDs from their 401(k)s, which are calculated based on the account balance and life expectancy.
 This can significantly affect tax liabilities and retirement income planning.
-As reported by the IRS in 2023, failing to take these distributions can result in a hefty 50% excise tax on the amount that should have been withdrawn.
+According to the IRS, failing to take required minimum distributions can result in an excise tax of 25% on the amount not withdrawn -- reduced from the prior 50% penalty under the SECURE Act 2.0, effective for distributions due after December 29, 2022.
 Thus, effective planning for RMDs is crucial to avoid unnecessary taxes and optimize retirement income for Post Holdings retirees

 In summary, understanding and maximizing employer-sponsored retirement plans, being cautious about withdrawing retirement funds, and maintaining a long-term investment strategy are pivotal for building a secure financial future and a comfortable retirement.